mpapazog/meraki-python/README.md

 **listip.py:** Almost exactly the same as invlist.py, but also prints the "lanIp" of the device.
 If the device has no "lanIp", it prints "None" for that field instead.

 **movedevices.py:** This script that can be used to move all devices from one organization to another.
 The script will only process devices that are part of a network.
-The networks of the source org need to exist in the destination network too.
+The networks of the source org need to exist in the destination org too.
 Use copynetworks.py if needed to create them.

 **setlocation.py:** Sets the street address and optionally the map marker of all devices in a network or organization.
 To be more easily clickable, devices will be placed in a spiral around a seed location.
 There is an option to preserve marker location for MR access points, to avoid breaking wireless map layout.